epaule/Physalia-Manual-Genome-Curation/Session3.1.md

 Please find today's slides at docs/Session_3_Beginning Manual Curation.pdf.

 Now you need to download the data we are going to use in this session.
-You can download from [here](https://asg_hubs.cog.sanger.ac.uk/physalia_workshop/Day_2.tar.x) locally to your laptop, as example:
+You can download from [here](https://asg_hubs.cog.sanger.ac.uk/physalia_workshop/Day_2.tar.xz) locally to your laptop and unzip it.
+As example:
 ```
 wget https://asg_hubs.cog.sanger.ac.uk/physalia_workshop/Day_2.tar.xz
 tar xvfJ Day_2.tar.xz